Brendan-Bruner/OOAnimal/README.md

 #Welcome

 Welcome to the OOAnimal github.
+Don't foget to checkout the wiki.

 #Directory Structure